Visiting Conway safely

 Bring your own drinking water.
 There is no reliable water source in the park.
 If available, water from tanks must be treated before drinking.

 If you intend to camp you will need to obtain a camping permit and fees apply.
 A tag with your booking number must be displayed at your camp site.
 Penalties apply for camping without a permit.

 Various activities conducted in Conway National Park may require a permit.
 These activities include commercial tours, social events such as weddings, organised group visits, school excursions, scientific research, and sale of photographs or vision of Conway National Park and conservation parks.
 View permits and fees for further information.

 Domestic animals are not permitted in Conway National Park.

 Climate and weather

 The region has a well-defined dry season in winter, with average temperatures of 10–20°C. Between January and March, high humidity, strong seasonal rainfall and average temperatures of 20–35°C make walking less comfortable.
-For more information see tourism information links below.
+For more information see tourism information links.